magnuslundin/taskman/README.md

 # taskman
-Taskman is an app for me to fiddle with Vala and Elementary OS development.
+Taskman is a todo app for me to fiddle with Vala and Elementary OS development.